Battery vs generator for backup power in Perth: an honest comparison

 - Properties without solar (battery economics worsen significantly without solar self-consumption income to help amortise the cost)

 Generator prices and fuel costs are indicative for Perth 2026.
-Battery costs after WA Battery Scheme rebate where eligible.
+Battery costs after the WA Battery Scheme rebate where eligible.
 Always comply with local noise regulations when operating a generator.

 Calculate your savings